priyanshum17/minimalist/README.md

-# Minimalist
+# **Minimalist**

-Minimalist is a simple and minimalist web-based markdown editor.
-It itegrates with Excalidraw and syncs up with GitHub or Google Drive in order to provide a seamless experience across devices.
+**Minimalist** is a lightweight, web-based Markdown editor designed for simplicity and productivity.
+It seamlessly integrates with Excalidraw for diagramming and offers synchronization with GitHub or Google Drive, enabling effortless cross-device accessibility.

-You can find more information about the project in the <code>docs</code> folder.
-For any queries please contact me at [pmehta305@gatech.edu](pmehta305@gatech.edu).

 ---

+## **Features**

+- **Markdown Editing**: A clean and distraction-free editor for creating and editing Markdown files.
+- **Excalidraw Integration**: Easily embed diagrams and visual notes directly into your documents.
+- **Cloud Sync**: Synchronize your work with GitHub or Google Drive to ensure access from any device.

+---

+For detailed instructions and additional information about the project, refer to the <code>docs</code> folder.
+For questions,issues, or feedback, please reach out via email: pmehta305@gatech.edu.